csula/cs1222-fall-2017/notes/labs/lab4.md

     * Use `DESCRIBE` to test result
 7. For every title in Titles, add them to `WebTitleSales` table with same TitleID, random sales, and WebAddress being www.{title (`replace` spaces with "_" (underline))}.lyrics.com
     * Hint: you can replace by replace function -- http://dev.mysql.com/doc/refman/5.7/en/string-functions.html#function_replace
+    * Hint: You can use `Rand(int)` function to get random value
+        * Usually, we can simply use `rand` function as it is, for the testing purpose, please give a seed value to rand function as their TitleID
     * Use `SELECT` to test result
     * Your table should look something like below: